Jean Kennedy Smith: U.S. Ambassador to Ireland

-In 1993, President Bill Clinton appointed Smith the U.S. Ambassador to Ireland, continuing a legacy of diplomacy begun by her father, who was the United States Ambassador to the United Kingdom during the administration of U.S. President Franklin D. Roosevelt.
-As ambassador, Smith played a pivotal role in the Northern Ireland peace process.
-As a demonstration of her ecumenical views, on at least one occasion, she received communion in a cathedral of the Church of Ireland, an autonomous province of the Anglican Communion.
+In 1993, President Bill Clinton appointed Smith the U.S. Ambassador to Ireland.
+The appointment continued a legacy of diplomacy begun by Smith's father, Joseph Kennedy, who was the United States Ambassador to the United Kingdom during the administration of U.S. President Franklin D. Roosevelt.
+As ambassador, Smith played a significant role in the Northern Ireland peace process.